Glenn R. Moore

 He earned a Bachelor of Arts (Music) degree (graduating with Cum Laude honors) from Saint Leo College (now University), a Master of Information Systems Management degree (graduating with Distinction) from Keller Graduate School of Management, and completed post-graduate doctoral coursework at Capella University.
 During his Army Band service, he also completed advanced music study at the Armed Forces School of Music.

-Glenn is an accomplished composer and arranger with numerous musical arrangements and several original compositions to his credit, including three original military style marches and a String, Brass and Organ work which premiered in May 2015.
-Our band debuted two of his Concert Openers – one in September 2016 to honor our 45 years of providing music to the community, and the other, to open our 2017 Holiday Concert.
+Glenn is an accomplished composer and arranger with numerous musical arrangements and several original compositions to his credit, including numerous brass and wind band arrangements, three original military style marches, and a String, Brass and Organ work which premiered in May 2015.
+Our band debuted two of his Concert Openers – one in September 2016 to honor our (then) 45 years of providing music to the community, and the other, to open our 2017 Holiday Concert.
 He has also edited several out of print works, including an 1898 ragtime selection, “Louisiana Pastime” performed during our May 2017 concert.
-Two of his recent arrangements were featured during our September 2018 concert.
+His works are often featured during our concerts throughout the year.